AlexsGan/PandemicVolunteers/README.md

 # team33

-NOTE: one of our group member (Tony) dropped the course before phase 1 is due, and our group only has 2 members in total after that.
+NOTE: one of our group member (Tony) dropped the course before phase 1 is due, so our group only has 2 members in total after that.

+link: guarded-ocean-44632.herokuapp.com

 **How to Use the Web App**